 Ukraine has pushed to join the alliance, which has held out the promise of membership but hasn't set a timeline.

-Ushakov noted that during the call with Biden, Putin will raise his demand for a legally-binding agreement that would "exclude any further NATO expansion eastward and the deployment of weapons systems that would threaten us on the territories of neighboring countries, including Ukraine."
+Ushakov noted that during the call with Biden, Putin will raise his demand for a legally binding agreement that would "exclude any further NATO expansion eastward and the deployment of weapons systems that would threaten us on the territories of neighbouring countries, including Ukraine."

-Russia long has pushed for such arrangements, Ushakov said, emphasizing that they have become particularly acute amid the latest buildup of tension.
+Russia long has pushed for such arrangements, Ushakov said, emphasizing that it has become particularly acute because of the latest buildup of tension.
 "It simply can't continue like that," he said.

 Russia and Ukraine have remained locked in a tense tug-of-war after Russia annexed Ukraine's Crimean Peninsula in 2014 and threw its weight behind a separatist insurgency in Ukraine's eastern industrial heartland, known as the Donbas.
 More than 14,000 people have died in the fighting.

-Ukraine's defense minister warned Friday that an escalation "is a probable scenario, but not certain, and our task is to avert it."
+Ukraine's defence minister warned Friday that an escalation "is a probable scenario, but not certain, and our task is to avert it."

 "Our intelligence service analyzes all scenarios, including the worst ones," Reznikov said.
 "The most probable time when (Russia) will be ready for the escalation is end of January."